barry-ha/Griduino/ASSEMBLY.md

 * Backlight turns on for the display
 * Yellow LED flashes rapidly
-* Red LED flashes once per second
+* NeoPixel LED flashes green once per second
 * No text or graphics is shown on the display
 * No audio is produced by the speaker

 <h2>7.
 Programming the Griduino GPS</h2>

 To load the Griduino programming onto your device, please refer to the open-source project on GitHub: